Tight Line Nymphing with an Indicator — A Mono Rig Variant

 I dislike arbitrary limits.
 Placing restrictions on tackle and techniques, when they inhibit my ability to adapt to the fishing conditions, makes no sense to me.
 I’m bound by no set of rules other than my own.
 And my philosophy is — Do what works.

 I guess that’s why I’ve grown into this fishing system.
 Most of the time I use what I refer to as the Mono Rig.
 It’s a very long leader that substitutes for fly line, and I’ve written about it extensively on Troutbitten.
-Tight line and euro nymphing principles are at the heart of the Mono Rig, but there are multiple variations that deviate from those standard set ups.
+Tight line and euro nymphing principles are at the heart of the Mono Rig, but there are multiple variations that deviate from those standard setups.
 Sometimes I use split shot rather than weighted flies.
 Sometimes I add suspenders to the rig.
 I even throw large, articulated streamers and strip aggressively with the Mono Rig.
 All of this works on the basic principle of substituting #20 monofilament for fly line.

 Tight line nymphing is my default approach on most rivers.
 I like the control, the contact and the immediacy of strike detection.
 But sometimes adding a suspender (an indicator that suspends weight) just works better.

-The competition scene understands the effectiveness of suspenders.
+Often, I add a dry fly to my tight line nymphing rig.
 “The Duo” (European fishermen’s term for dry/dropper) is widely popular because it’s a deadly variation of the standard tight line approach.
 But dry/dropper rigs have their issues.
 And choosing a Thingamabobber or a Dorsey Yarn Indicator for the suspender not only solves those issues but also includes extra benefits.

-This isn’t about what method is better.
+This isn’t about which method is better.
 Invariably, the answer to such questions in fishing is, “It depends.”
 Everything has its place.
 This is about how to use tight line principles with a suspender rig.
 I hate arbitrary limits.
 Do what works.

 What’s wrong with bobbers?